scoconno/scoconno.github.io/mind/introduction/index.md

 ## Reading
 + [Kim, ch.1](kim1and2.pdf)

-**NB:** Copyright prohibits me from photocopying any more of the textbook.
+**NB:** Copyright restrictions prohibit me from photocopying any more of the textbook.
 Please purchase or rent it by week 3.

 ## Notes
 + [Notes](notes)